 He lectures and leads workshops on the intersections of art, design, technology and the near-future possibilities for new social-technical interaction rituals.
 He has taught interactive media at Parson’s School of Design and the University of Southern California.

-Recent research is centered on forms of mixed knowing,...
+Recent research is centered on forms of...
 Read More.

 With 15 years of experience in software engineering, Nick Brachet has broad expertise in designing robust, scalable, and adaptable software.
 As CTO, Mr. Brachet oversees the design and development of Skyhook’s Wi-Fi Positioning System.
 Prior to joining Skyhook Wireless, he was Chief Architect at Passkey International Inc., the world’s leading online group reservation system, where he was primarily responsible for the development of GroupLink — a system that enables the exchange of reservations between hotels and the Passkey system.
 The architecture of GroupLink defined a flexible core engine and pluggable modules that allowed rapid integration of disparate hotel reservation systems.
 Before Passkey, Mr. Brachet was Director of Engineering for edocs Inc., where he was responsible for the architecture, implementation, and release of all new...
 Read More.